Newnab/late-trains/README.md

 It puts the "fun" in "The UK's dysfunctional rail system"

 * This project is NOT FINISHED.
+At the minute it doesn't really do anything.
 Feel free to contribute if you know React!

 The idea is: You bet points on your train being late.
 If it is late, you WIN!